 IACP Membership Status for Nominees

 Programs, projects, and individuals nominated for an IACP Civil Rights Award must be submitted under the name of an IACP member in good standing.
 That person may nominate a program, project, or an individual in his or her own agency, but may also recognize programs in other agencies.
 This award is intended for agencies with IACP membership representation among their executive officers.
 Persons nominated for an individual achievement award need not be members of IACP, but should be sworn law enforcement personnel who are employed by agencies with IACP representation.

 Single-Agency Program or Project Award: The nominated program or project must have been initiated, developed, and/or managed by a single law enforcement agency with a significant law enforcement nexus.
 At least one executive (e.g. chief, sheriff, director of public safety, or other senior official with administrative oversight) within that agency must be an IACP member in good standing.

 Multi-Agency Team Award: The nominated team must consist of members from different law enforcement agencies that have worked together to address a civil rights crime or a civil rights related community problem.
 This category includes multi-agency law enforcement task forces or inter-agency task forces with a significant law enforcement nexus.
 As above, a law enforcement executive within at least one of these agencies must be an IACP member in good standing.

 Individual Achievement Award: The nominated individual must be an IACP member or a sworn law enforcement officer of a federal, state, local or tribal law enforcement agency recognized by the IACP.
-An agency recognized by IACP is defined as one led by law enforcement executive who is an IACP-member-in-good-standing.
+An agency recognized by IACP is defined as one led by a law enforcement executive who is an IACP member in good standing.

 Additional criteria and detailed instructions are provided with the Application Form.